anshu-himanshu/Jetpack-App/README.md

 # Jetpack-App
-this repo is just for privacy and terms of use ..
+this repo is just for privacy policy and terms of use ..
 -- real repo is private